faastjs/faast.js/docs/12-contributing.md

 ## Adding a new cloud provider

 We'd love your help in adding more cloud providers!
-Please reach out on Slack to discuss.
+Please reach out on Discord to discuss.